oomek/attractplus/Layouts.md

 fe.add_ticks_callback( function_name )
 ```

 The single parameter passed to the tick function is the amount of time (in milliseconds) since the layout began.
-Register a function in your script to get "tick" callbacks.
+Register a function in your script to get _tick_ callbacks.
 Tick callbacks occur continuously during the running of the frontend.

 **Parameters**

--  `environment` - The squirrel object that the function is associated with (default value: the root table of the squirrel vm)
+-  `environment` - The Squirrel object that the function is associated with.
+Default value is the root table of the Squirrel VM.
 -  `function_name` - A string naming the function to be called.

-**Return Value**

--  None.

 **Callback**